How NOT to negotiate when you’re selling your home in Seattle:

 Don’t let this happen to you!

-4 Things Sellers Should Never Say When Negotiating a Home Sale in Shoreline
+4 Things Sellers Should Never Say When Negotiating a Home Sale in Seattle

 1. Do NOT Claim Your House Is In Pristine Condition